Last Updated: October 25, 2025

 Real Estate

 In 2018, Braxton paid $442,200 for a 5,797 square foot home in Snellville, Georgia.
-The home includes five bedrooms, 4.5 bathrooms, a gourmet kitchen, wine room, a billiards room, and a swimming pool.
+The home includes five bedrooms, 4.5 bathrooms, a gourmet kitchen, a wine room, a billiards room, and a swimming pool.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.